Rays vs. Pirates Player Props Betting Odds

-Player prop betting options for Randy Arozarena, Bryan Reynolds and others are available in the Tampa Bay Rays-Pittsburgh Pirates matchup at Tropicana Field on Wednesday, starting at 6:40 PM ET.
+Bryan Reynolds and Wander Franco are among the players with prop bets available when the Pittsburgh Pirates and the Tampa Bay Rays play at Tropicana Field on Thursday (beginning at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!